utkarsh23kushwaha/notes_api/README.md

    Go to `cd tests/` <br>
    Run `python tests.py`
 6. Follow the prompts to test all the functionalities of the API
+7. For testing purposes two users have already been registered with usernames user1 and user2 respectively.
+Their login passwords are same as their usernames.
 ---